HackRU/handbook/directors.md

 This is personal, so I'll write in first person.
 I'm Heman and I directed with Qasim.

-Below is a small summary of what we do, what we learned, and what we hope you do.
+Below is a small summary of what we do and then some tips based on  what we learned.

 # What we do

 There's a lot of different approaches to describing what we do.
 First, I'll describe the people.
 Then, I'll describe the timings.
+Finally, there'll be some miscellaneous notes and things we have done and recommend that you do.

 ## People